Coffin cover - Africa's booming funerals business

 High unemployment and above-average birth rates across much of Africa also mean employees can have many dependents, making it more likely they will seek funeral insurance.

-"There's a big demand for it because of the cultural behavior that we need to have these big dignified funerals," said Jacky Huma, head of micro-insurance at the South Africa's Financial Services Board (FSB), which estimates funeral premiums in the country totaled 4.9 billion rand ($494 million) in 2011.
+"There's a big demand for it because of the cultural behaviour that we need to have these big dignified funerals," said Jacky Huma, head of micro-insurance at the South Africa's Financial Services Board (FSB), which estimates funeral premiums in the country totalled 4.9 billion rand ($494 million) in 2011.

 While that's just under 2 percent of all long-term insurance in the comparatively developed South African market, she said demand was growing rapidly, a point echoed by global bank Standard Chartered, which said burial cover was also a crucial way of winning new customers in less developed markets.